 Get a dumpster he said.
 We don’t need one I replied.
 We don’t have that much stuff.

 That was the argument Mike and I had for years before he passed.
 We had thought about downsizing with the boys away at college.
 Some things would have to go.
-I couldn’t imagine putting any of our stuff into a dumpster.
-It was all really good stuff.
+I couldn’t imagine putting our personal belongings into a dumpster.
+We have all really good stuff, I thought.

 I watched the Marie Kondo Netflix series and was inspired.
 I bought a few books on being clutter free and I thought I was doing all the right things.